 When you cannot remove a hazard or replace it with a less hazardous alternative, the next best control is enclosure.
 Enclosing a hazard usually means that there is no hazard exposure to workers during normal production operations.

 There may be potential exposure to workers during maintenance operations or if the enclosure system breaks down.
 For those situations, additional controls such as safe work practices or personal protective equipment (PPE) may be necessary to control exposure.

 Some examples of enclosure designs are:

-Administrative controls are aimed at reducing employee exposure to hazards that engineering controls fail to eliminate.
-Administrative controls work by designing safe work practices into job procedures and adjusting work schedules.
-Ultimately, effective administrative controls will successfully eliminate the human behaviors that result in 95% of all workplace accidents!
-Administrative controls are only as effective as the safety management system that supports them.
-It's always better to eliminate the hazard so that you don't have to rely on management controls that tend to work only as long as employees behave.
+Ultimately, effective administrative controls are only as effective as the safety management system that supports them.
+It's always better to eliminate the hazard so that you don't have to rely on administrative controls that tend to work only if employees behave.

-Using personal protective equipment is a very important safe work practice.
-It's important to remember that, like other administrative controls, the use of PPE does not control the hazard itself, but rather it merely controls exposure to the hazard by setting up a barrier between the employee and the hazard.
-Use of PPE may also be appropriate for controlling hazards while engineering controls being installed or work practices developed.
+It's important to remember that, like administrative controls, the use of PPE does not control the hazard itself, but rather it merely controls exposure to the hazard by setting up a barrier between the employee and the hazard.
+Use of PPE may also be appropriate for controlling hazards while engineering controls are being installed or work practices developed.